Cookies on Nelson College London

 Semester 2 (September-January)

-Managing and Developing People in the Hospitality Industry
+Managing Financial Resources in the Hospitality Industry (20 Credits, Core)

 Conference, Banqueting and Event Management (20 Credits, Core)